-Activity: 130L-0171 -- Rehabilitation/reconstruction of public facilities

-National Objective Slums and Blight Description WTC MEMORIAL AND CULTURAL PROGRAM/130 LIBERTY LMDC, a subsidiary of the Empire State Development Corporation (a political subdivision and public benefit corporation of the State of New York), is proposing to undertake, pursuant to the New York State Urban Development Corporation Act (UDC Act) and in cooperation with the HUI and the Port Authority, the World Trade Center Memorial and Cultural Program (the Memorial Program) as part of the implementation of the WTCMR Plan.
-LMDC will implement the Memorial Program which includes the planning, selection, coordination and construction of a memorial, memorial center, and the planning and possible construction of memorial-related improvements, and museum and cultural uses on the WTO Site and adjacent areas to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, and certain infrastructure improvements by the Port Authority, the owner of the WTC Site.
-The planning process will also include other appropriate public and private entitiesLMDC and Port Authority Roles LMDC will be responsible for implementation of the memorial, memorial, memorial Program, while the Port Authority will be responsible for the commercial, retail, conference center and hotel facilities, open space areas, and infrastructure components of the WTCMR Plan to be located at the WTC Site.
+Activity: 130L-0171 -- Rehabilitation/reconstruction of public facilities political subdivision and public benefit corporation of the State of New York), is proposing to undertake, pursuant to the New York State Urban Development Corporation Act (UDC Act) and in cooperation with the HUD and the Port Authority, the World Trade Center Memorial and Cultural Program (the Memorial Program) as part of the implementation of the WTCMR Plan.
+LMDC will implement the Memorial Program which includes the planning, selection, coordination and construction of a memorial, memorial center, and the planning and possible construction of memorial-related improvements, and museum and cultural uses on the WTC Site and adjacent areas to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, and certain infrastructure improvements by the Port Authority, the owner of the WTC Site.
+The planning process will also include other appropriate public and private entities.--LMDC and Port Authority Roles--LMDC will be responsible for implementation of the memorial, memorial Center, interpretive museum, and cultural uses that comprise the Memorial Program, while the Port Authority will be responsible for the commercial, retail, conference center and hotel facilities, open space areas, and infrastructure components of the WTCMR Plan to be located at the WTC Site.
 LMDC and the Port Authority will cooperate in developing a plan for implementation of the components of the WTCMR Plan to be located outside the WTC Site.
-LMDC is conducting a coordinated environmental review of the combined WTCMR PlanIn carrying out the Memorial- Program, LMDC conducted an international competition for the selection of the memorial design.
-LMDC will provide initial funding for the design, development, and construction of the memorial as well as the museum and cultural programing and possibly, elements of the WTCMR Plan, including all required coordination with HUD, the Port Authority, the State of New York, the City and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the Southern Site).--Specific parcels potentially to be acquired consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the 130 Liberty Site), (b) 155 Cedar Street, on which the St. Nicholas Church was situated (the Church Site), and (c) 140 Liberty Street, which is currently unoccupied (the Milstein Site).
+LMDC is conducting a coordinated environmental review of the combined WTCMR Plan.--In carrying out the Memorial Program, LMDC conducted an international competition for the selection of the memorial design.
+LMDC will provide initial funding for the design, development, and construction of the memorial, will plan for memorialrelated improvements and museum and cultural facilities and uses, and will oversee the overall implementation of the memorial as well as the museum and cultural programming and possibly, elements of the WTCMR Plan, including all required coordination with HUD, the Port Authority, the State of New York, the City of New York and other public and private entities.
+LMDC will also coordinate the Memorial Program with the plans and implementation schedule for the WTCMR Plan.--PROJECT AREA--The Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super-block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) the adjacent two city blocks south of the WTC Site, one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the Southern Site).--Specific parcels potentially to be acquired consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the 130 Liberty Site), (b) 155 Cedar Street, on which the St. Nicholas Church was situated (the Church Site), and (c) 140 Liberty Street, which is currently unoccupied (the Milstein Site).
 All of the structures situated on these parcels were destroyed or severely damaged on September 11, 2001.
-The potential acquisition of the Church Site and the Milstein Site, if undertaken by LMDC, will be the subject of a subsequent partial action plan. --ACQUISITION OF PROPERTY AND ASSOCIATED COSTS--The Deutsche Bank building at 130 Liberty Street was severely damaged on September 11, 2001 and remains unoccupied.
-Consistent with the original Partial Action Plan 7, LMDC acquired the Building from Deutsche Bank on August 31, 2004, and is planning to deconstruct it.-- As outlined in the original Partial Action Plan 7, LMDC acquired the 130 Liberty Site pursuant to a mediated settlement agreement among Deutsche Bank, two of Deutsche Bank's insurers of the building ("Prior Insurers"), and LMDC.
-Under the agreement, LMDC would pay \$90 million to Deutsche Bank for title to the 130 Liberty Site and LMDC would be responsible for certain costs associated with the remediation and deconstruction of the Deutsche Bank building, up to \$45 million.
-LMDC projected approximately \$25-\$29 million in additional costs in connection with the remediation and deconstruction of the Deutsche Bank building.
-These additional costs related to, among other things, the procurement of pollution liability insurance, the retention of an entity to serve as LMDC's representative in the day-to-day management of the remediation and deconstruction process, the undertaking of additional environmental review, testing, and monitoring during the deconstruction process, and legal and other transaction fees and expenses.
-Other expenditures included consultant fees and costs associated with the required public notices and public outreach for the acquisition of property and continuation of the environmental review process.
-Accordingly, LMDC expected to pay an aggregate of \$164 million for all costs associated with acquiring title to 130 Liberty Street and the remediation and deconstruction of the Deutsche Bank building, which together would create a parcel ready for redevelopment. ---AMENDMENT TO PROJECTED COSTS ASSOCIATED WITH PROPERTY ACQUISITION ---Following the approval of the Partial Action Plan 7 and consistent with the mediated settlement, LMDC entered into agreements with the Prior Insurers and with Deutsche Bank that realized the transactions and provided for a \$45 million cap on LMDC's cost of deconstruction, demolition, and related cleaning and disposal (subject to certain exceptions).
-Specifically, a "Demolition Cap Agreement" provides, among other things, that the Prior Insurers shall pay all incremental costs above the \$45 million cap, to the extent those incremental costs are necessary to comply with the legal requirements applicable to the cleaning and removal of hazardous materials related to
+The potential acquisition of the Church Site and the Milstein Site,